 Insurance costs for all British Columbians are impacted by automobile-related crime.
-This continues to be an area of focus for us and automobile-related crime rates have declined by more than 50% since 2002.
+This continues to be an area of focus for us and auto theft rates have declined by 56% between 2003 and 2008.
 The improving trends may be attributed to the positive results of the Bait Car Program, newer vehicles having built-in immobilizers, growing public education and awareness over the use of vehicle anti-theft technology, as well as strong partnerships with the police and community stakeholders on automobile-related crime prevention.